Corporal punishment in the home: Effects on behavior and development

 A 2002 meta-analytic review by Gershoff that combined 60 years of research on corporal punishment found that corporal punishment was linked with nine negative outcomes in children, including increased rates of aggression, delinquency, mental health problems, problems in relationships with parents, and likelihood of being physically abused.
-A minority of researchers disagree with these results.
-Baumrind, Larzelere, and Cowan suggest that the majority of the studies analyzed by Gershoff include "overly severe" forms of punishment and therefore do not sufficiently distinguish corporal punishment from abuse, and that the analysis focused on cross-sectional bivariate correlations.
-In response, Gershoff points out that corporal punishment in the United States often includes forms, such as hitting with objects, that Baumrind terms "overly severe", and that the line between corporal punishment and abuse is necessarily arbitrary; according to Gershoff "the same dimensions that characterize 'normative' corporal punishment can, when taken to extremes, make hitting a child look much more like abuse than punishment".
+A minority of researchers disagree with these results; Baumrind, Larzelere, and Cowan suggest that the majority of the studies analyzed by Gershoff include "overly severe" forms of punishment and therefore do not sufficiently distinguish corporal punishment from abuse, and that the analysis focused on cross-sectional bivariate correlations.
+In response, Gershoff points to data showing that in the United States several forms of corporal punishment which Baumrind categorizes as "overly severe", such as hitting with objects, are practiced frequently by a "substantial portion" of parents, and contends that the line between corporal punishment and abuse is necessarily arbitrary; according to Gershoff, "the same dimensions that characterize 'normative' corporal punishment can, when taken to extremes, make hitting a child look much more like abuse than punishment".
 Another point of contention for Baumrind was the inclusion of studies using the Conflict Tactics Scale, which measures more severe forms of punishment in addition to spanking.

 According to Gershoff, the Conflict Tactics Scale is "the closest thing to a standard measure of corporal punishment".

 A 2005 meta-analysis found that with child noncompliance and antisocial behavior, conditional spanking was favored over most other disciplinary tactics.
 Including other measurements, customary spanking was found equal to other methods, and only overly severe or predominant usage was found unfavorable.
 It was suggested that the apparently paradoxical effects are the result of statistical bias in typically used analysis methods, and thus relative comparisons are needed.
 However, primary usage and severe usage were associated with negative outcomes, and mild spanking still carries the risk of potential escalation into harsh forms.

-A 2012 study at the University of Manitoba indicated that people who reported being "pushed, grabbed, shoved, slapped or hit" even "sometimes" as children suffered more mood disorders, such as depression, anxiety, and mania, along with more dependence on drugs or alcohol in adulthood.
-Those who reported experiencing "severe physical abuse, sexual abuse, emotional abuse, physical neglect, emotional neglect, or exposure to intimate partner violence" were not included in the results.
+A 2012 study at the University of Manitoba indicated that people who reported being pushed, grabbed, shoved, slapped, or hit as children, even sometimes, suffered more mood disorders, such as depression, anxiety, and mania, along with more dependence on drugs or alcohol in adulthood.
+Those who reported experiencing severe physical abuse, sexual abuse, emotional abuse, physical neglect, emotional neglect, or exposure to intimate partner violence were not included in the results.
 According to the researchers, the findings "provide evidence that harsh physical punishment independent of child maltreatment is related to mental disorders".
 An earlier Canadian study gave similar results.